YetiTool/easycut-smartbench/src/asmcnc/apps/wifi_app/wifi_documentation/English (GB).rst

 Apple devices
 ~~~~~~~~~~~~~

-To connect to an Apple device, try the following steps.
+To connect to an Apple device, try the following steps:

 * Power off SmartBench